GoofyTeam/KHP-front/apps/web/README.md

 This app generates GraphQL artifacts before `dev` and `build`:

-- `npm run introspect` fetches the schema from `https://back.goofykhp.fr/graphql` and writes `src/graphql/schema/schema.graphql`.
+- `npm run introspect` fetches the schema from `https://back.goofykhp.fr/graphql` and writes it to `../../packages/graphql/src/schema/schema.graphql` shared by both apps.
 - `npm run codegen` (run automatically) executes `graphql-codegen` using `codegen.ts`.

 Ensure you have network access on first run.